 In addition, all bedrooms are private with locks.
 Students in shared accommodations still have their own space and can lock their bedroom doors.

 Yes, you can move the furniture within your unit, this is your home and we want you to feel as comfortable as possible.

-That being said, you cannot move the furniture from your unit to another person's unit or from common spaces.
+That said, you cannot move the furniture from your unit to another person's unit or from shared spaces.
 Furniture should only be moved during the daytime to avoid noise during evening hours.

 Students that are currently living in Residence and would like to come back for the next academic year must apply and you will receive an email reminder when the applications are available.

-Throughout the academic year, only full-time students are accepted into SAIT Residence.
+Throughout the academic year, only full-time students (those taking nine or more course credits each semester) are accepted into SAIT Residence.
 If your status drops below full-time status, you will be asked to leave.

-Yes, you have the privilege of hosting guests only if you have permission from all of your roommates.
+Yes, you can host guests with permission from your roommates.
 A resident's right to privacy takes precedence over a roommate's right to host a guest.

 Each resident may only have overnight guests for a maximum of five nights per month if all roommates agree.